maxmarcon/stockcast/README.md

 ## Installation and setup

-You will need to [sign up with IEX Cloud](https://iexcloud.io/cloud-login#/register/) and obtain an API token (yes, they do have a rather generous free access plan).
+You will need to [sign up with IEX Cloud](https://iexcloud.io/cloud-login#/register/) and obtain an API token (yes, they do have a rather generous free access plan)

 ### Running locally with mix in dev or sandbox mode

-**Dev mode** runs against the real IEX Cloud production API, whereas **sandbox mode** runs against the IEX Cloud sandbox and doesn't consume your account's API calls, the downside being that the data is fake.
+**Dev mode** runs against the real IEX Cloud production API, whereas **sandbox mode** runs against the IEX Cloud sandbox and doesn't consume your account's API calls, the downside being that the data is fake

 Prerequisites: